2sic/app-add-search/readme.md

 > This is a [2sxc](https://2sxc.org) App for [DNN ☢️](https://www.dnnsoftware.com/) and [Oqtane 💧](https://www.oqtane.org/)

-An accordion app often used to collapse blocks of content - ideal for mobile sites.

 | Aspect              | Status | Comments or Version |
 | ------------------- | :----: | ------------------- |
 | 2sxc                | ✅    | requires 2sxc v13